-Air conditioning removes moisture from the air as it operates.
+Air conditioning, as it cools, removes moisture from the air.
 When used in combination with the heater, it makes the interior warm and dry.

 - 1. Switch the fan on.

 - 2. Turn on the air conditioning.

-- 3. Select and any desired mode button.
+- 3. Select 🥻 and 🖘 .

 - Adjust the temperature control dial so the mixture of heated and cooled air feels comfortable.